jonathand03/improve-my-c/README.md

 # improve-my-c
-<h3>Alguns programas que estou criando para C do basico ao avançado.
-Foco ( Linux embarcado, Baremetal) </h3>
+<h3> Some programs I am creating for C from basic to advanced.
+Focus (embedded Linux, Baremetal) </h3>